zerosign/vault4r/README.md

 This library heavily uses `type_alias_impl_trait` features in rust.
 Most of the endpoints are being implemented in traits.

+This library prone to huge changes for stabilizations, please be wary.

+Notes: I sometimes confuse whether I need to expose the API as per individual API service or full facade API per backend like this.
+Since some API has really huge surface definitions (`sys/*`).

 # Development

 The library are being splitted into 2 library, `proto` & `client`.
 Most enterprise only API are not being supported.